What Is Mulch?

 • Too much mulch already exists

-• Weeds need to be removed before installation
+• Weeds need to be controlled before installation

 Good mulching starts with understanding the site.